fspoettel/blaupause/README.md

 ## Naming conventions & CSS authoring principles

 The whole project is centered around an BEM and OOP approach.
 The .scss is divided into small files that each serve one purpose only.
-Variables are namspaced and camelCase is used.
-A sample variable looks like this: `base__size` or `base__sizingUnit`.
+Variables are namspaced.
+A sample variable looks like this: `base--size` or `base--sizing-unit`.
+Variables can be nested to be scoped to certain project parts, e.g. `$color__btn--primary` (global namespace, scope, value).
 The CSS is indented by 4 spaces and nesting is kept to an absolute minimum.
 Variables have sensible defaults and are decoupled as much as possible, so that it is for example easy to decouple the typeSizing form the baseSizing, which are by default coupled.